tsalkakis-d/codegrid/README.md

 	- __normal state__ Data messages are consumed as soon as possible.
 	- __paused state__ Data messages are stored to be consumed later.
 - __control message__
-Channels switch their state when they receive one of the following control messages:
+A channel may receive one of the following controll messages:
-	- __pause__  Channel enters the paused state.
-Consuming is stopped.
-	- __resume__ Channel returns to the normal state.
-All pending data messages are consumed.
-	- __flush__ Channel returns to the normal state.
-All pending data messages are flushed without consuming.
 - __event handler__
 A function that fires when a specific condition occurs in a channel:
 	- __message handler__ Fires to consume a data message and remove it from the queue